-CJS 510 Legal Research and Writing (2)
+CJS 510 Legal Research and Reasoning (3)

 This course provides as introduction to legal research methods, including state and federal reported cases, digests, annotated codes, state and federal administrative regulations, and computerized legal research, as well as an introduction to the writing of case briefs and memoranda.
+This course is also an advanced an examination of aspects of evidence acquisition, evaluation, and preservation with special consideration of the legal context including its use in the trial process.
+This course is designed to provide additional insights concerning the proper use of evidence and its admissibility.

-CJS 520 Criminal Law (3)
+CJS 520 Advanced Criminal Law (3)

-Nature of criminal law; philosophical and historical development; major definitions and concepts; classification of crime; elements of crimes and penalties using California and federal statutes as illustrations; defenses to criminal responsibility; criminal responsibility.
+Graduate level course on the nature of criminal law; philosophical and historical development; major definitions and concepts; classification of crime; elements of crimes and penalties using California and federal statutes as illustrations; defenses to criminal responsibility; criminal responsibility.